emilio-alvarez/ARM-Tetris/README.md

 A slightly modified version of Tetris for the Raspbery Pi 2 Model B, written using ARMv7 Assembly.

+Developed as a group for CPSC 359 at University of Calgary.

 ![Main Menu](assets/TetrisMenuBackground.png)

 ## Build / Run